 While it is nice to have options for studying on your own, all of the top GMAT review courses earn their reputations according to their instructional packages.
-With Kaplan Prep, you are offered three main categories of instructor-led review, with each of these broken down further into more specific options.
-Kaplan Instructors are selected after rigorous application and training regimens, and each instructor is proven to have scored in the 90th percentile on the GMAT exam.
+With Kaplan test prep, you are offered three main categories of instructor-led review, with each of these broken down further into more specific options.
+Kaplan Instructors are selected after rigorous application and training regimens, and each instructor is proven to have scored in the 90th percentile on the GMAT test.

 Here is a rundown of the package options.
 Each includes a PLUS option, which adds a few bonus features for a slightly higher admission fee.

 - $1449; 18 hrs live instruction; 30+ hours of elective live instruction through The GMAT Channel; Official Test Day Experience; 9 full-length computer adaptive practice tests; Adaptive Qbank for GMAT with 5,000+ practice questions; 140+ hours of online instruction and practice; 2 prep books and MBA admissions guide.

 - Plus ($1849) includes extra 3 hrs of 1-on-1 coaching and GMAT Math Foundations Self-Paced Program

 - $1249; 18hrs live online instruction; 30+ hours of elective live instruction through The GMAT Channel; Official Test Day Experience; 9 full-length computer adaptive practice tests; Adaptive Qbank for GMAT with 5,000+ practice questions; 140+ hours of online instruction and practice; 2 prep books and MBA admissions guide.